cunla/qurt/README.md

 You can either use the AngularJS client or the REST API, using basic authentication user:user and password:qurt123 as default
 ```GET http://{server:port}/report/quarterReport/{year}/{quarter}```
 Generates quarterly report for a specific quarter

 ```GET http://{server:port}/report/quarterReportCsv/{year}/{quarter}```
 Generates quarterly report for a specific quarter as CSV file

 ```GET http://{server:port}/app/rest/dbdump```
 List all listings in the embedded database

 ```GET http://{server:port}/systems```
 List all configured RecoverPoint systems in QURT

 ```GET http://{server:port}/app/rest/testSystem/{id}```
 Test connection to a specific configured RecoverPoint system - Send HTTP OK (200) if successful or exception if failed

 ```POST http://{server:port}/app/rest/addSystem```
 Add new system using the JSON structure for SystemSettings class.
-Results with HTTP CREATED (201) if successful or exception if failed.
+Results with HTTP CREATED (201) if successful or exception if failed

 #### Future